Nature Stuff www.mdavid.com.au

 Aggression causing a problem

-It's well known that Noisy Miners can drive away other birds from their territory.
-That was great for my gutters, but driving away all the other birds forces those other birds to move into new areas where they'll have to compete with the existing bird population for limited nesting spots and food.
-The miners stay behind keeping all the best stuff for themselves.
+It’s well known that Noisy Miners can drive away other birds from their territory.
+That was great for my gutters, but driving away all the other birds forces them to move into new areas where they’ll have to compete with the existing bird population for limited nesting spots and food.
+The Miners stay behind keeping all the best stuff for themselves.

-But there's another problem.
-When Noisy Miners drive away other birds, those other birds aren't around any more to eat the insect pests in the area.
-This can cause trees to get very sick from all those insect parasites breeding up without their bird predators.
-The noisy miners might eat the occasional insect but they aren't really interested in that kind of food.
-It's the nectar which they prefer.
+But there’s another problem.
+When Noisy Miners drive away other birds, those other birds aren’t around any more to eat the insect pests in the area.
+This can cause trees to get very sick from all those insect parasites breeding up in the absence of avian predators.
+The Noisy Miners might eat the occasional insect but they aren’t really interested in that kind of food.
+It’s the nectar they want.

 Running in the family

 It seems their territorial behaviour runs in the family.
-Noisy Miners have a close relative called the Bell Miner (Manorina melanophrys) which is well-known for causing forests to get sick.
+Noisy Miners have a close relative called the Bell Miner (Manorina melanophrys) which is a type of bird well-known for causing forests to get sick.
 Bell Miners take over large patches of trees, driving away all the other birds.
 In the case of the Bell Miners, this is a problem for trees that are susceptible to lerps.

-You're wondering what a lerp is, right?
-A lerp is a little sugary nest - it looks a bit like a tiny scallop shell - that is the home of a sap-sucking insect called a psyllid.
-Birds such as Pardalotes love to eat lerps, which helps the trees a lot.
-But Bell Miners drive the Pardelotes and other birds away, allowing the little sap-suckers and their sugary lerps to spread unchecked.
+You’re wondering what a lerp is, right?
+A lerp is a little sugary nest — it looks a bit like a tiny scallop shell — that is the home of a sap-sucking insect called a psyllid.
+Birds such as pardalotes love to eat lerps, which helps the trees a lot.
+But Bell Miners drive the pardelotes and other insectivores away, allowing the little sap-suckers and their sugary lerps to spread unchecked.
 The reason for this is because the greedy Bell Miners like to have all those tasty treats for themselves.

 After Bell Miners have been around for a while you end up with a forest heavily infested with sap-sucking psyllids (try saying that fast three times).
 The trees start dying back, showing a distinctive blotchy brown pattern on their thinning foliage.
 If you see a bunch of gum trees with foliage speckled with red-brown blotches then you might be looking at a lerp infestation.

-Thankfully, the miners often move on eventually and let the forest recover, but if a stand of trees is already suffering from changes due to land clearing, water diversion, compacted soil and other things that people can cause, then the trees find it that much harder to survive.
+Thankfully, the Miners often move on eventually and allow the forest to recover, but if a stand of trees is already suffering from changes due to land clearing, water diversion, compacted soil and other things that people can cause, then the trees find it that much harder to survive.

 But this is all natural, right?